Managing Projects Across Multiple Solutions

 If you’re curious about how to make the most of your calendar for better productivity, check out my blog, Calendaring for Productivity, for more tips and ideas.

-An additional tip is to make sure that something is assigned to you, with a date, in every solution you’re working in, even if it just a reminder to check in on a project.
+An additional tip is to make sure that something is assigned to you, with a date, in every solution you’re working on, even if it’s just a reminder to check in on a project.
 I recently made the mistake of skipping that step on one of my projects and that’s how things fall through the cracks.

 We all prefer managing everything in one place, but these days the accessibility to so many SaaS solutions makes managing projects across multiple solutions a requirement in most cases.